-Results: Screening (Key Questions 1-3): No published trials examined the direct effect of screening for cognitive impairment on important patient outcomes, including patient, caregiver, and clinician decision-making outcomes or harms.
+Results: Screening (Key Questions 1-3): Only one trial was identified that examined the direct effect of screening for cognitive impairment on important patient outcomes, including potential harms.
+In that trial, at 12 months, there was no difference in health-related quality of life between those who were screened vs. not screened.
+Symptoms of depression and anxiety were also similar between groups at 1, 6, and 12 months as was health care utilization and advance care planning.
 We identified 59 studies that addressed the diagnostic accuracy of 49 screening instruments to detect cognitive impairment.
 Most instruments were only studied in a handful of well-designed diagnostic accuracy studies in primary care-relevant populations.
-The MMSE, a brief test taking 7-10 minutes to complete, remains the most thoroughly studied instrument.
-The pooled estimate across 15 studies (n=12,796) resulted in 89 percent sensitivity (95% CI, 0.85 to 0.92) and 89 percent specificity (95% CI, 0.85 to 0.93) to detect dementia as a cutoff of \leq 23 or \leq 24.
-Other screening instruments evaluated in more than one study included the very brief instruments (≤5 minutes) of the CDT, MIS, MSQ, Mini-Cog, Lawton IADL, VF, AD8, and FAQ and the brief instruments (6 to 10 minutes) of the 7MS, AMT, MoCA, SLUMS, TICS with sensitivity to detect dementia usually at 0.75 or higher and specificity at 0.80 or higher for all instruments.
+The MMSE, a brief test taking 7 to 10 minutes to complete, remains the most thoroughly studied instrument.
+The pooled estimate across 15 studies (n=12,796) resulted in 89 percent sensitivity (95% CI, 0.85 to 0.92) and 89 percent specificity (95% CI, 0.85 to 0.93) to detect dementia at a cutoff of 23 or less or 24 or less.
+Other screening instruments evaluated in more than one study included the very brief instruments (≤5 minutes) of the CDT, MIS, MSQ, Mini-Cog, Lawton IADL, VF, AD8, and FAQ and the brief instruments (6 to 10 minutes) of the 7MS, AMT, MoCA, SLUMS, and TICS with sensitivity to detect dementia usually at 0.75 or higher and specificity at 0.80 or higher for all instruments.
 For self-administered, longer tests (>10 minutes), only the IQCODE was assessed in more than one study, with sensitivity to detect dementia ranging from 0.80 to 0.88 and specificity ranging from 0.51 to 0.91.
-Across all instruments, test performance was generally higher in the detection of dementia versus mild cognitive impairment, although confidence intervals overlapped.
-No studies directly addressed the adverse psychological effects of screening or adverse effects from false-positive or falsenegative testing.
+Across all instruments, test performance was generally higher in the detection of dementia vs. mild cognitive impairment, although confidence intervals overlapped.
+No studies directly addressed the adverse psychological effects of screening or adverse effects from false-positive or false-negative testing.

-Treatment (Key Questions 4-5): We identified 224 trials and 3 observational studies representing over 240,000 patients and/or caregivers that addressed the treatment or management of MCI or mild to moderate dementia.
-None of the treatment trials were linked with a screening program; in all cases, trial participants were persons with known mild cognitive impairment (MCI) or dementia.
+Treatment (Key Questions 4 and 5): We identified 224 trials and 3 observational studies representing more than 240,000 patients and/or caregivers that addressed the treatment or management of MCI or mild to moderate dementia.
+None of the treatment trials were linked with a screening program; in all cases, trial participants were persons with known MCI or dementia.